gvssafronov/futriix/README.md

 ## Architectural Notes and Security Proposals

 ### Architectural Notes
-Futriix was originally developed as a monolith whose internal core (including the framework for WUI implementation) carried the code name "Futriis".
+Futriix was originally developed as a monolith whose internal core carried the code name "Futriis".
 With the transition to the final name "Futriix", external interfaces were renamed, but internal variables retained the original name to minimize changes.
 Also, the framework for the WUI implementation kept its former name "Futriis" and was integrated into the database core.
 Consider `futriis` an internal alias for `futriix`, and remember that currently: *"Futriis is the historical name of the Futriix core"*.

-### Web Interface Authentication
-**General Provisions**
-The DBMS web interface implements basic authentication based on a "user identifier" and "password" pair using the SHA-256 encryption algorithm.
-Since Futriix is operated predominantly in a Closed Software Environment (CSE) where organizational and network measures eliminate traffic interception and credential brute-forcing, the implemented authentication mechanism is sufficient within the accepted threat model.

-* **Password Requirements**: Minimum length of 4 characters.
-* **Connection Procedure**:
-  1. The CSE Administrator opens the local IP address of the DBMS (port XXXX) via a browser located within the same network segment.
-  2. The system prompts for a login and password.
-  3. Since the environment is closed, physical or logical access to the workstation is implied to be restricted to authorized personnel only.

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>